Inverted sugar syrup

-Inverted sugar syrup, also called invert syrup, invert sugar, simple syrup, sugar syrup, sugar water, bar syrup, syrup USP, or sucrose inversion, is a syrup mixture of the monosaccharides glucose and fructose, that is made by hydrolytic saccharification of the disaccharide sucrose.
+Inverted sugar syrup is a syrup mixture of the monosaccharides glucose and fructose, made by splitting the disaccharide sucrose.
 This mixture's optical rotation is opposite to that of the original sugar, which is why it is called an invert sugar.
+Splitting is completed through hydrolytic saccharification.

-It is sweeter than table sugar, and foods that contain invert sugar retain moisture better and crystallize less easily than do those that use table sugar instead.
+It is 30% sweeter than table sugar, and foods that contain invert sugar retain moisture better and crystallize less easily than those that use table sugar instead.
 Bakers, who call it invert syrup, may use it more than other sweeteners.

+Other names include invert sugar, simple syrup, sugar syrup, sugar water, bar syrup, and sucrose inversion.

 Production

-Plain water

-Inverted sugar syrup can be made without acids or enzymes by heating it up alone: two parts granulated sugar and one part water, simmered for five to seven minutes, will be partly inverted.

-The amount of water can be increased to increase the time it takes to reach the desired final temperature, and increasing the time increases the amount of inversion that occurs.
-In general, higher final temperatures result in thicker syrups, and lower final temperatures, in thinner ones.

 Additives

 Commercially prepared enzyme-catalyzed solutions are inverted at 60 °C. The optimum pH for inversion is 5.0.
 Invertase is added at a rate of about 0.15% of the syrup's weight, and inversion time will be about 8 hours.
 When completed the syrup temperature is raised to inactivate the invertase, but the syrup is concentrated in a vacuum evaporator to preserve color.